issacdowling/selfhostedsmarthomeguide/README.md

 ```
 sudo docker-compose up -d
 ```
-Once that's done, go to a browser on another machine on your network, and go to:
+Once that's done, go to a browser on another machine on your network, and go to this URL: (or your already existing server's URL)
 ```
 http://yourhostname.local:8123
 ```